Account

 Of especially naughty children, it is sometimes said, ‘they must have been raised by wolves’… these rascals actually were!

-If you love the thrill of a mystery, the elegance of the English countryside, and the fun of intriguing and quirky characters, you’ll find it all at Ashton Place, an estate with more secrets than a squirrel has whiskers.
+If you enjoy mystery, English elegance, and quirky characters, find them all at Ashton Place.
+This estate conceals more secrets than a squirrel’s whiskers.

 Who Are the Incorrigible Children?

-The Incorrigible Children of Ashton Place is a six-book mystery series exploring the unusual origins of Alexander, Beowulf, and Cassiopeia, and how they came to be left in the woods to be raised by wolves.
-The children’s governess, Miss Penelope, tries to make sure they learn their Latin, etiquette, and poetry, but she has her hands full just trying to teach them that birds are for watching, not for lunch.
+The six-book mystery series, The Incorrigible Children of Ashton Place, explores the unusual wolf-raised origins of Alexander, Beowulf, and Cassiopeia.
+Their governess, Miss Penelope, strives to teach them Latin, etiquette, and poetry.
+However, she has her hands full simply trying to teach them that birds are for watching, not for lunch.

-Set against the backdrop of a vast English estate, these mysteries masterfully combine a suspenseful storyline with laugh-out-loud humor and endearing (albeit unusual!) characters.
+Set amid a vast English estate, these mysteries intertwine suspenseful storylines with humor and endearing characters.

 Take our free Incorrigible Children of Ashton Place Series Checklist to your local library!